 The Range burger starts with an eight-ounce fresh ground chuck patty flame grilled to order.
 It’s topped with shaved ham, green chile strips and melted white cheddar cheese on a fresh, homemade bun.
 It is one of six inventive burgers on the menu, the most unique being a Relleno Burger topped with a blue corn chile relleno and green chile sauce.
 Obviously these are not boring burgers.
 The ground chuck patty is what all burgers in the area should aspire to be.

-An eight-ounce ground chuck patty is also a key component of the Rio Grande Gorge in which the patty is served open face on a tortilla, topped with red or green chile sauce, Cheddar, grilled onions, black beans and Range fries with queso.
+28 May 2012: An eight-ounce ground chuck patty is also a key component of the Rio Grande Gorge (named for the ravine through which the Rio Grande runs near Taos) in which the patty is served open face on a tortilla, topped with red or green chile sauce, Cheddar, grilled onions, black beans and Range fries with queso.
 It sounds great–and for the most part it is, save for the queso which tops the Range fries which is of Velveeta quality.

-Desserts, including Taos Cow ice cream are almost indecent, they’re so good!
-The roadhouse chocolate cake is among the most moist cakes you’ll find anywhere while the “Life by Chocolate” cake defines the word decadent.
+The roadhouse chocolate cake, a moist, rich chocolate cake layered with thick chocolate fudge frosting is among the most moist cakes you’ll find anywhere while the “Life by Chocolate” cake defines the word decadent.
 Featuring milk chocolate, bittersweet chocolate, Belgian white chocolate and raspberry mousse layered together and glazed with a rich ganache, this is the type of dessert your dentist warned you about as a child and your dietician cautions against today.

 264 Camino Pueblo